The Singaporean firm is acting for Lesotho, Mauritius and the Philippines

 Karim Advani joined as foreign counsel.

-Rajah & Tann Singapore LLP is one of the largest full service law firms in Singapore and South East Asia.
+Rajah & Tann Singapore LLP is one of the largest full service law firms in Singapore and South East Asia with offices in Cambodia, China, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Thailand and Vietnam.

 The Firm’s International Arbitration Practice is consistently ranked tops in Singapore and Asia by leading legal directories.
-Led by Andre Yeap, SC and anchored by leading arbitration practitioners, Lee Eng Beng, SC, Toh Kian Sing, SC, Francis Xavier, SC and Tan Chuan Thye, SC, our team is well respected for delivering quality service and providing clients with practical and effective solutions.
+Led by Andre Yeap, SC and anchored by leading arbitration practitioners, Lee Eng Beng, SC, Toh Kian Sing, SC, Francis Xavier, SC and Tan Chuan Thye, SC, our team is well respected for delivering quality service and providing clients with practical, effective and even out of the box solutions.

-We have been involved in some of the largest and most complex international arbitrations in the region.
-We have also been involved in cases arising out of or conducted in diverse areas throughout Asia and Europe, including London, New York, Geneva, Singapore, Hong Kong, Thailand, Malaysia, Cambodia, Taiwan, Pakistan and the Philippines.
+We have been involved in some of the largest and most complex international arbitrations not only across the region, but also in diverse areas in Asia, America and Europe, including London, New York, Geneva, Singapore, Hong Kong, Thailand, Malaysia, Cambodia, Taiwan, Pakistan and the Philippines.

-With an extensive legal network in Asia, we are well placed to deal with disputes across the region and work with leading local practitioners to support this extensive geographical coverage.
-We have also acted for or against various governments and government linked entities across the world, including Australia, Kazakhstan, Madagascar, Brunei, Indonesia, Laos, Malaysia, Singapore and Thailand.
+With an extensive legal footprint and network in Asia, we are well placed to deal with disputes across the region and work with leading local practitioners to support this extensive geographical coverage.
+We have also acted for or against various governments and government linked entities across the world, including Australia, Philippines, Maldives, Kazakhstan, Madagascar, Brunei, Indonesia, Laos, Malaysia, Singapore and Thailand.

 - Corporate and commercial matters, such as complex cross border joint venture and shareholder disputes, banking, finance, insurance, regulatory, distributorship and employment disputes;